Juhani

 an emphasis on the business objectives of the company (certification body) doing

 the certifying.
-This entails the commercialization of certification.
+This is a disadvantage of the commercialized certification.
 Advanced

-assurance can be seen as a value-adding part (i.e. a service-element) in company's
+between the organization and its interested parties.
+Thus QA can be seen as a value-adding part (a service-element) in organization's

-E-certificate consists of Internet site(s) or portal solution providing for assurance
+E-certificate consists of Internet site(s) or a portal solution providing for assurance

-that an item conforms to a standard or specification indicated by the certificate.
+that an organization conforms to a standard or specification indicated by the certificate.

 confidence.
 It can be understood as a communicational service-element to the customer.